 Day two of Riot Fest brought a new type of energy.
 The Misfits wouldn’t take the mainstage until 9 pm but that didn’t stop fans from showing love through clothing and makeup.
 By the time JXDN took the stage, it was clear Misfit T-shirts were the trend of the day.

 JXDN, singer and TikTok personality, has gathered quite a dedicated fanbase since his entry into music back in 2020.
 Droves of fans braved the heatwave and planted themselves at the mainstage long before his set time to be as close as possible to their current fav.

 Luckily for them, Yungblud would take that same stage just hours after.
 With a new album released earlier that month, there was a new excitement to the performance.
 Of course, the UK rocker knows exactly how to give the crowd what they want.
-The staples, dancing, twirling, jumping and whatever else one could think of were most definitely present in Yungblud’s set, but amid the frenzy, he stopped the show to shine a light on the fight for women’s rights in Afghanistan.
+The staples, dancing, twirling, jumping and whatever else one could think of were most definitely present in Yungblud’s set.
+Amid the frenzy, he stopped the show to speak about the fight for women’s rights in Iran.

 The Joy Formidable has a way of building a moment you crave until it’s over…and then crave it more.
 Their music has always been perfect for capturing a feeling and turning it into a moment to be transported back to with each listen.
 Their live shows are a way to immerse yourself in that place and cling to that collective feeling only they can create with their sound.
 The band has a way of commanding attention.
 The sound pulls you in, their stage antics begin energetically and build until they are thrashing, seemingly lost in their own sound along with fans.